vrm-c/vrm.dev/content/en/docs/univrm/humanoid/humanoid_overview.md

 ## Unity Humanoid

-In Unity, there is an object called `Avatar`.
-This `Avatar` object can set up the model in humanoid mode.
+In Unity, there is an object called `Avatar`, which can be used to set up the model in humanoid mode.
-Since the Humanoid Avatar settings are part of `fbx importer`, the model with Humanoid Avatar from data other than fbx cannot be created.
+Since the Humanoid Avatar settings are part of `fbx importer`, basically the model with Humanoid Avatar from data other than fbx cannot be created.
 However, we can still create the Humanoid Avatar via program.
 See [humanoid component]({{< relref "meshutility_humanoid.md" >}}).

 ## Compatible with BVH